cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 1. Visit email account and check Inbox

     * The Inbox contains a new message entitled `JASMIN notification`.

+      *NB: messages can take several minutes to be delivered*.

     .. image:: _static/register_confirm_email-lab.png